+- 4.8.
 The Ellen MacArthur Foundation21 is an organisation dedicated to working with businesses, government and academia to build a framework for an economy that is restorative and regenerative.
-There are number of resources, including circular design guides and signposting to case studies, made available online.
+There are number of resources, including circular design guides and signposting to case studies, made available online. - 4.9.
 Cradle to Cradle Certified[TM] is global certification scheme, recognising more sustainable products made for the circular economy.
 The freely available and searchable product registry can support responsible design and procurement decisions25.

-CIRCULARITY: CE1.
-Circular design and construction processes Issue CE1.
-Circular design and construction processes Outcome Promoting a more circular economy through circular design and construction processes.
-Performance verification Confirmed increase in the level of recycled and the level of recyclable materials utilised & a significant reduction achieved in the amount of construction waste generated.
-SCIM RIBA P of work lan Guidance Strategic Assessment Strategin Definit CE1.1 Strategic priorities Consider how circular economy principles will support NHSS values and sustainability strategic investment priorities.
-Action: Apply POE lea arning & adopt soft landings approach Initial Agreement 1: Prepara and Brie CE1.2 Zero waste solutions Within the brief, commit to promoting circular economy principles and circular business models by requiring all projects to adopt circular design and construction processes, work towards achieving zero waste solutions and regenerating natural systems.
-Approach Commit to a circular procurement hierarchy approach, as defined by Zero Waste Scotland: Prevention; Reduce; Recycle; Recycle; Recover; The above approach will include full consideration of reuse of an existing asset where this is a viable option.
-The following should be explored via a pre-refurbishment / pre-demolition audit: Opportunity for refurbishment or repurpose of an existing asset; Opportunity to recover materials and products on site (or from another site) for reuse; and Opportunity to share materials or products for onward reuse (where they cannot be used on this site).
-Opportunity for intervention Consider the options available and identify the most suitable circular economy approaches for the project.
+CE1.
+Circular design and construction processes

+Promoting a more circular economy through circular design and construction processes.

+Confirmed increase in the level of recycled and the level of recyclable materials utilised, and a significant reduction achieved in the amount of construction waste generated.

+Definition

+Consider how circular economy principles will support NHSS values and sustainability strategic investment priorities.

+Action: Apply POE learning and adopt Soft Landings approach

+Zero waste solutions

+Within the brief, commit to promoting circular economy principles and circular business models by requiring all projects to adopt circular design and construction processes, work towards achieving zero waste solutions and regenerating natural systems.

+Approach

+Commit to a circular procurement hierarchy approach, as defined by Zero Waste Scotland:

+- prevention

+- reduce

+- reuse

+- recycle

+- recover

+The above approach will include full consideration of reuse of an existing asset where this is a viable option.
+The following should be explored via a prerefurbishment/ pre-demolition audit:

+- opportunity for refurbishment or repurpose of an existing asset - opportunity to recover materials and products on site (or from another site) for reuse - opportunity to share materials or products for onward reuse (where they cannot be used on this site)

+Opportunity for intervention

+Consider the options available and identify the most suitable circular economy approaches for the project.
 Discuss and agree these with the project team and relevant stakeholders.
-This should act as a quide for the project team and relevant stakeholders.
-CIRCULARITY: CE1.
-Circular design and construction processes
+This should act as a guide for the project as the design starts to develop.

+Early OBC 2:

+Concept

+Design